-HUM 325 Humanities: The Modern World (3)
+HUM 325 Humanities: The Modern World (3, Writing Emphasis course)

 An integrated examination of the dominant ideas and values of Western culture during the 20th century as expressed in art, literature, music, philosophy, religion and architecture.
 Pre: HUM 101. (alternate Spring)